-Daphni have provided a thesis which explains what they do and how they execute rather than being more thematic in focus.
+Daphni have provided a sample investment thesis which explains what they do and how they execute rather than being more thematic in focus.
 So it’s more along the lines of ‘we invest in good stuff from Europe.’
 However, their investment thesis was written for Medium, so it broken up into a series of blogs.
 I’ll share the core bits and you can link through to what you might find interesting if you want additional reading.

 Daphni is a venture capital fund investing in user-oriented, early stage startups with the European DNA and strong international ambition.
 They were founded in Apr 2015 by Marie Ekeland, Mathieu Daix, Pierre-Eric Leibovici, Pierre-Yves Meerschman and Willy Braun.